tpodlaski/copra/docs/index.rst

     .
     .

-CoPrA supports authentication allowing you to receive only messages specific to your user account. **NOTE:** This requires registering an API key at Coinbase Pro.
+A Coinbase Pro API key allows ``copra.websocket.Client`` to authenticate with the Coinbase WebSocket server giving you access to feeds specific to your user account.

 .. code:: python

-    # example2.py
+    # user_channel.py

     import asyncio

     from copra.websocket import Channel, Client

-    KEY = YOUR_KEY
+    KEY = YOUR_API_KEY
-    SECRET = YOUR_SECRET
+    SECRET = YOUR_API_SECRET
-    PASSPHRASE = YOUR_PASSPHRASE
+    PASSPHRASE = YOUR_API_PASSPHRASE

     loop = asyncio.get_event_loop()